Cubs stop 6-game slide with 3-2 win over Cardinals

+"It doesn't matter if it was versus the Cardinals or versus a college team, we needed to win no matter what," Rizzo said.

+It was the second big win for Rizzo in less than a day.
+He proposed to girlfriend Emily Vakos on Thursday.

-Heyward also had an RBI double in the sixth and Kris Bryant homered as the Cubs washed away some of the sting from a winless road trip against the Dodgers and Padres.
-Anthony Rizzo reached four times and scored two runs a day after he got engaged.
+Heyward also doubled in Rizzo in the sixth and Kris Bryant homered as the Cubs washed away some of the sting from a winless road trip against the Dodgers and Padres.
+John Lackey pitched seven solid innings, settling down after a shaky start.

+Dexter Fowler homered for St. Louis in his first game at Wrigley Field since he signed with the Cardinals in the offseason.
+Rookie Magneuris Sierra had an RBI single, and Lance Lynn pitched 5 1/3 innings of two-hit ball.

+"It was one of those days when I didn't have my best stuff but I was able to kind of mix and match and move in and out," Lynn said.

-Rizzo led off the eighth with a double over the head of rookie left fielder Magneuris Sierra.
+Rizzo led off the eighth with a double over the head of Sierra in left.
 He moved up on Ben Zobrist's grounder to third and scampered home when Heyward hit a fly ball to center against Trevor Rosenthal (1-2).

-Pedro Strop (1-2) struck out Yadier Molina with the bases loaded for the final out of the Cardinals eighth, and Wade Davis finished for his 11th save.
+Pedro Strop (1-2) struck out Yadier Molina with the bases loaded for the final out of the Cardinals eighth, and Wade Davis closed for his 11th save.

-Dexter Fowler homered for St. Louis in his first game at Wrigley Field since he signed with the Cardinals in the offseason.
-Sierra had an RBI single, and Lance Lynn pitched 5 1/3 innings of two-hit ball.
+"We were in a good spot," manager Mike Matheny said of the blown opportunity in the eighth.
+"We just weren't able to get the hit we needed."

 The 31-year-old Fowler got another loud ovation when he stepped to the plate in the first inning, and he hit a drive to the bleachers in right for his 23rd career leadoff homer.
 He clapped his hands as he approached home, and a fan threw the ball back on the field.

-Bryant connected for his 12th homer in the third, and the Cubs tied it at 2 in the sixth.
-But they wasted a prime chance to go in front.

 Lynn departed after consecutive one-out walks, and Heyward followed with a towering fly ball to right against Tyler Lyons.
-Stephen Piscotty had trouble with the ball in the afternoon sun, and it landed on the warning track in front of the wall for an RBI double.
+Stephen Piscotty had trouble with the ball, and it landed on the warning track in front of the wall for an RBI double.

+"As soon as it went up, when it got to the highest point I just lost it," Piscotty said.
+"It was in the sun."

 The Cubs had the bases loaded when Matt Bowman got pinch hitter Jon Jay to bounce into an inning-ending double play.
-Maddon originally sent Albert Almora Jr. up to hit for slumping slugger Kyle Schwarber and then switched to Jay when Cardinals manager Mike Matheny brought in Bowman.
+Maddon originally sent Albert Almora Jr. up to hit for slumping slugger Kyle Schwarber and then switched to Jay when Matheny brought in Bowman.

 SIERRA RETURNS